Read more about:

 Find general influenza information and videos in the feature boxes on the right.

 For 2016/17 the Influenza Control Program Policy has been renamed the Influenza Prevention Policy.
 Other minor wording changes have also been made.

 PHSA and the regional health authorities have adopted a Staff Influenza Outbreak Policy that comes into force whenever a health care facility or unit within a facility has a declared outbreak of respiratory infection (RI) or influenza.

-During a flu or RI outbreak at a health care facility or unit, the annual Influenza Control Program Policy is suspended and the Staff Influenza Outbreak Policy applies to that facility or unit for the duration of the outbreak.
+During a flu or RI outbreak at a health care facility or unit, the annual Influenza Prevention Policy is suspended and the Staff Influenza Outbreak Policy applies to that facility or unit for the duration of the outbreak.
 The outbreak policy applies to that facility or unit for the duration of the outbreak.
 The outbreak policy applies to all health care workers, regardless of which health authority employs them or which health authority is responsible for the affected facility or unit.

 In the event of a declared flu or RI outbreak at a health care facility or unit:

 - Health care workers who have not had a flu shot will need to take anti-viral medication such as Tamiflu for the duration of the outbreak if entering declared outbreak facilities or units

 - Unimmunized health care workers who get a flu shot during a declared outbreak will also be required to take anti-viral medication such as Tamiflu for 14 days following immunization if entering declared outbreak facilities or units